Everybody needs a friend, and this is why I believe everybody needs a dog. For decades upon decades, dogs have stood by man as the ultimate companion.

 When it comes to purchasing a puppy, the breeder tends to be the most important, as well as the most stressful part.

-Breeders can be somewhat anxiety-inducing, as you can never really peak behind the curtains of their process.
+Breeders can be somewhat anxiety-inducing, as you can never really peek behind the curtains of their process.

 A breeder’s actions can alter and determine life expectancy, as well as mental and physical health.